 It resembles a miniature replica of Rome’s Fontana di Trevi, which is presumably why so many travelers toss coins into it to make a wish.
-Though it is not a destination for minimal walking for you need to walkalot to explore the whole place.
+Though it is not a destination for minimal walking you need to walk a lot to explore the whole place.

 The well’s monument shows the deity Neptune riding a sea horse, alluding to the well’s role as a horse well as well as the Residenzbrunnen on the opposite side of the cathedral.

-Why is it written so funky like?
-The Roman numerals and capitalized letters of the phrase equate to the year 1732 when Kapitelschwemme was erected!
+Why is it written so funky-like?
+The Roman numerals and capitalized letters of the phrase equated to the year 1732 when Kapitelschwemme was erected!